 - Unilateral leg swelling is more often due to local causes (eg, deep vein thrombosis or cellulitis).
 However, bilateral swelling from systemic causes may be much more obvious on one side than the other and therefore can appear to be unilateral swelling.

 See the related separate Peripheral Oedema article for more details about causes, assessment and management of oedema.

-The most common cause of swelling of the legs is oedema, which is excessive accumulation of fluid in the interstitial space; however, any tissue of the legs can be swollen.
-There are therefore a large number of potential causes.
+The most common cause of swelling of the legs is peripheral oedema, which is excessive accumulation of fluid in the interstitial space; however, any tissue of the legs can be swollen.
+There are therefore a large number of potential causes of swollen legs.

 - Trauma (fracture, haematoma, muscle injury).

 - Other venous causes: varicose veins, obstruction of venous return (eg, pregnancy), pelvic tumours, inferior vena cava obstruction, thrombophlebitis.

 - Lymphoedema: lymphatic obstruction, either congenital (primary) or secondary due to conditions such as malignancy, post-irradiation, surgery, recurrent infection, lymphatic hypoplasia, filariasis[3, 4] .